 In Japan, the Basic Act on Ocean Policy was established on 20 April 2007 and enacted on 20 July 2007.
+This act served as an overarching and cross-cutting policy framework for oceans and coastal areas.
 Based on the act, the Headquarters for Ocean Policy, which is comprised of a multi-ministry body headed by the Director-General, was established in the Cabinet.
 The Secretariat of Headquarters for Ocean Policy consists of staff from 8 related ministries.
 In March 2008, the Basic Plan on Ocean Policy was established in line with the Act.
 The Plan stipulates 12 major measures that the government should take comprehensively and systematically with regard to the sea.
 One of the 12 major measures is the comprehensive management of the coastal zones, with includes three major areas of focus:

 - Management of coastal zones carried out in an integrated manner with land areas;